How To Hire And Pay Employees In Croatia

 RESTRICTIVE COVENANTS

-Post termination restraints can be enforceable if they are reasonable and protect a business’s legitimate interests.
-An employer can stipulate that for up to 2 years after employment ends that the employee cannot accept employment with a market competitor and cannot complete business transactions that are in competition with their employer.
-An employee will be entitled to compensation for any post-termination restraints, which is equal to at least half of their average salary paid to the employee in the 3 months before termination of employment.
-Any restraints will be void if it is proven their aim is not to protect legitimate business interests, or that it puts the employee at a disadvantage with future employment and promotion.
+Post-termination restraints can be enforceable if they are reasonable and protect a business’ legitimate interests.
+An employer can stipulate that, for up to two years after employment ends, the employee cannot accept employment with a market competitor and cannot complete business transactions that are in competition with their employer.
+An employee will be entitled to compensation for any post-termination restraints, which is equal to at least half of the average salary paid to the employee in the three months prior to termination of employment.
+Any restraints will be void if it is proven their aim is not to protect legitimate business interests, or where they are deemed to put the employee at a disadvantage with future employment and promotion.

 CONTRACT OF EMPLOYMENT

 A written contract of employment is a legal requirement in Croatia.
 Employment contracts in Croatia are generally for an indefinite period of time.
-Only under certain circumstances may the contract be for a set period, such as for seasonal work, a temporary project, or to temporarily replace an employee who maybe on sick leave or maternity leave.
-Any contract of employment must be in the local language, state the salary in the Croatian currency Croatian Kuna (HRK), and be signed by both the employer and employee.
-Other details that will be required but are not limited to include personal details of both parties, work location, working hours, start date, job title, job description, holiday entitlement, and notice period.
+Only under certain circumstances may the contract be for a set period, such as for seasonal work, a temporary project, or to temporarily replace an employee who may be on sick leave or maternity leave.
+Any contract of employment must be in the local language, state the salary in Euros, and be signed by both the employer and employee.
+Other details required include, but are not limited to, personal details of both parties, work location, working hours, start date, job title, job description, holiday entitlement, and notice period.

 CROATIA'S MATERNITY AND PATERNITY LEAVE

 Expectant mothers are entitled to 28 days of maternity leave before the expected due date, this can be increased to 45 days under circumstances that require a doctor’s authorisation.
-Following the birth, the mother is entitled to at least 70 days maternity leave, or until the child is 6 months old.
-Employees are entitled to full pay by the HZZO Hrvatski zavod za zdravstveno osiguranje (Croatian Health Insurance Fund) provided they have made social security contributions for at least 9 consecutive months, or 12 months in 2 years.
-As of August 2022, fathers are entitled to 10 days paid paternity leave, or 15 days in the case of twins.
-Parents are also entitled to parental leave of 120 days per parent when the child reaches over the age of 6 months, this leave must be used before the child reaches 8 years old.
+Following the birth, the mother is entitled to at least 70 days’ maternity leave, which must be taken by the time the child is six months old.
+Employees are entitled to full pay by the HZZO Hrvatski zavod za zdravstveno osiguranje (Croatian Health Insurance Fund) provided they have made social security contributions for at least nine consecutive months, or a total of 12 months in two years.
+As of August 2022, fathers are entitled to 10 days’ paid paternity leave, or 15 days in the case of twins.
+Parents are also entitled to parental leave of 120 days per parent when the child reaches six months old, which must be used before the child turns eight.

 SICKNESS LEAVE IN CROATIA

 Employees are entitled to 42 paid sick days per year.
-The amount will depend on what has been agreed during employment but must be equivalent to no less than 70% of the average salary in the previous 6 months.
-After 42 days income replacement benefit is calculated and paid by the employer, this is then claimed back from the HZZO.
-Employees will need to have made social security contributions for at least 9 consecutive months, or 12 months within 2 years with interruptions.
+The payment they receive will depend on what has been agreed in the employment contract but must be equivalent to no less than 70% of the average salary in the previous six months.
+After 42 days, income replacement benefit is calculated and paid by the employer and claimed back from the HZZO.
+Employees will need to have made social security contributions for at least nine consecutive months, or a total of 12 months within two years with interruptions.

 SOCIAL SECURITY IN CROATIA

-The social security system in Croatia is contribution based by both employer and employee.
-This consists of items such as pension, health, unemployment, work accident insurance, maternity, and family benefits.
-There are certain criteria’s that need to be met to be entitled to these benefits, such as unemployment benefit, a person must have worked at least 9 months over the past 24 months.
-Employment must not have been terminated voluntarily, or through fault of the applicants.
+The social security system in Croatia is based on contributions by both employer and employee and includes pension, health, unemployment, work accident insurance, maternity, and family benefits.
+There are certain criteria that need to be met to be entitled to these benefits – to receive unemployment benefit, for example, a person must have worked at least nine months out of the past 24 and employment must not have been terminated voluntarily, or by fault of the applicant.

 HEALTHCARE AND INSURANCE

-Croatia has compulsory health insurance that all residents must be registered for, Obavezno zdravstveno osiguranje, this ensures every resident has access to basic care and is administered by the HZZO.
+Croatia has compulsory health insurance that all residents must be registered for (Obavezno zdravstveno osiguranje), which is administered by the HZZO and ensures every resident has access to basic care.
 Contributions are made by employers.
 Treatment is not always free but is heavily subsidised.
-As well as the Obavezno zdravstveno osiguranje, there are another two options for healthcare insurance in Croatia.
-Dopunsko zdravstveno osiguranje, this is an optional health insurance supplement that is available from either the HZZO, a private bank, or an insurer.
+There are another two options for healthcare insurance in Croatia: the first is Dopunsko zdravstveno osiguranje, an optional health insurance supplement that is available from either the HZZO, a private bank, or an insurer.
 This is affordable and eliminates most co-payments for primary care hospital visits.
-Dodatno zdravstveno osiguranje, this is the highest level of health insurance in Croatia and is only offered by banks and private insurers.
+The second, Dodatno zdravstveno osiguranje, is the highest level of health insurance in Croatia and is only offered by banks and private insurers.
 This private healthcare option usually covers specialists, additional treatments, laboratory tests, preventative care, and extended hospital visits.

 FOREIGN NATIONALS IN CROATIA

-Employers wishing to employ nationals from outside the EU will first need to contact the Croatian Employment Service to conduct a labour market test to ensure there are no unemployed Croatian nationals who suitable for the position.
-If the labour market test finds there are no suitable Croatian nationals the Croatian Employment service will notify the employer.
-The employer can then submit a request for a residence and work permit to the Ministry of the Interior through the police department within 90 days of receiving the notification of the result of the labour market test.
-Employers will not be required to request a labour market test when it is a request for an extension for an employee already working for the same employer that their residence and work permit is originally held with.
+Employers wishing to employ nationals from outside the EU will first need to contact the Croatian Employment Service to conduct a labour market test to ensure there are no unemployed Croatian nationals who may be suitable for the position.
+Once this is confirmed, the employer can submit a request for a residence and work permit to the Ministry of the Interior through the police department within 90 days of receiving the notification of the result of the labour market test.
+A labour market test is not required in the case of requesting an extension for an employee already working for the same employer that their residence and work permit is originally held with.

 MINIMUM WAGE IN CROATIA